tn1999tn/Ensemble-FSC/README.md

-# Ensemble Few-Shot Classification via the Combination of Training and Adaptation Algorithms
+# Combining various Training and Adaptation Algorithms for Ensemble Few-Shot Classification

 # Installation
 Install packages using pip: